Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Metric tensors based on LGC

 Equation \ref{eq:the_metric_tensor} may at first glance appear somewhat intimidating to compute for a general non-linear model (\ref{eq:target_rep}).
 However, it may be computed in a completely automatic fashion based on AD for distribution families $\{\pi_{\ell}(\mathbf{x}|\boldsymbol{\theta})\}_{\ell}$ all having known LGCs \{$\mathbb{V}_{\pi_{\ell}}\}_{\ell}$ (or Fisher information matrices in cases of discretely distributed observations).

-In the present work, the Jacobian $\mathbf{J}_{\ell}$ is computed using bespoke sparse first order forward mode AD system where each scalar temporary variable used for specifying the model keeps track of the non-zero elements of its gradient with respect to $\mathbf{q}$.
+More specifically, the proposed methodology leading to (\ref{eq:the_metric_tensor}) has been implemented in the C++ library \texttt{amt}, which is a part of the pdmphmc package (\url{https://github.com/torekleppe/pdmphmc}) which will be described shortly.
+With access to library \texttt{amt}, the user is only responsible for providing C++ code for specifying the model (\ref{eq:target_rep}).

+As an illustration, a working implementation of the model in section \ref{subsec:A-simple-hierarchical} using library \texttt{amt} is given in the code column of Table \ref{tab:An-implementation-of}.
+The computations arriving at (\ref{eq:tensor_hierar}) are done in an automatic manner as described in the comments column of Table \ref{tab:An-implementation-of}.
+The library consist firstly of an AD type \texttt{amtVar}, which is used to store both the value and also the gradient (w.r.t. $\mathbf{q}$) of every quantity in the model that depends on $\mathbf{q}$.
+The \texttt{amtVar} type is based on an implementation of first order forward mode AD, which is sparse in the sense that it only stores the non-zero elements of each given gradient.
 This practice (as opposed to the celebrated backward mode AD) is informed by the fact that the rows of $\mathbf{J}_{\ell}$ are typically very sparse (each parameter/latent variable plays only a limited number of ``roles'') for hierarchical models.
-Further, a library of base distributions and their associated LGC has been developed, which includes all the LGCs mentioned in this paper.
+In Table \ref{tab:An-implementation-of}, lines 1,2 and 4 illustrates the how the \texttt{amtVar} type is used to maintain the gradient of $\lambda,\;z$ and $\sigma=\exp(-\lambda/2)$ with respect to $\mathbf{q}$.

+Secondly, the \texttt{amt} library consist of a collection of probability distributions with known LGCs, illustrated here by the univariate Gaussian distribution \texttt{normal\_ld()} in Table \ref{tab:An-implementation-of}, lines 3, 5 and 6.
+Whenever such a function is called, the posterior log density kernel (\ref{eq:target_rep}) is incremented by the appropriate $\log\pi_{\ell}$.
+Further, if the function is called with arguments and/or parameters of \texttt{amtVar} type, (\ref{eq:the_metric_tensor}) is incremented by the appropriate $\mathbf{G}_{\ell}$, computed from the LGC of the distribution and the gradients of the arguments and/or parameters.